bvbohnen/X4_Customizer/Documentation.md

    - Tested with the top 100 Nexus mods to guide various debug and refinement.
    - Added the Extensions tab to the gui, allowing viewing, enabling, disabling, and testing of extensions.
    - Added the Color_Text transform.
+ * 1.8.1
+   - Fixed a couple crash bugs when script or configuration tabs are hidden.